Are you annoyed by your tomato plant’s bottom leaves turning yellow? If so, you are probably wondering why it happens, and how to fix it.

 The time when yellow leaves appear will differ, depending on the type of tomato.
 There are two basic types of tomatoes:

-- Determinate – these tomatoes are shorter, and they produce fruit just once during the growing season.
+- Determinate – these tomatoes are shorter (generally up to 4 or 5 feet tall), and they produce fruit just once during the growing season.

-- Indeterminate – these tomatoes are taller, and they produce fruit throughout the growing season, until frost stops them.
+- Indeterminate – these tomatoes are taller (they can grow 6 to 8 feet or taller!), and they produce fruit throughout the growing season, until cold or frost stops them.

-Since indeterminate tomato varieties produce fruit until frost, their leaves will turn yellow later than determinate varieties.
+Since indeterminate tomato varieties produce fruit for a longer duration, their leaves will turn yellow later than determinate varieties.

 The bottom leaves will then turn yellow and eventually fall off.
 According to the Mississippi State University, yellow leaves caused by age are totally normal and not a cause for concern.

-Nutrient deficiencies can cause all kinds of problems for plants.
-However, one of the common ones is yellow leaves.
+Nutrient deficiencies cause all kinds of problems for plants.
+However, one of the common ones is yellow leaves (chlorosis).